 The most basic part of estate planning is having a will.
 A will allows you to designate basic facts about your estate and its beneficiaries.

-You can state who you would like to name as your personal representative (sometimes referred to as an executor).
+You can decide who you would like to name as your personal representative (sometimes referred to as an executor).
 The personal representative is responsible for starting the court process to administer your estate, collecting and, if necessary, selling your property, and distributing the proceeds of your estate to your named beneficiaries.
 You can also state whether you trust the personal representative to administer the estate independently without court approval for each decision and whether you would like them to post a bond for the value of the estate assets with the court.

 Missouri does have specific requirements for a will including that it be signed by the person making it and that it be signed by two witnesses who are not going to receive anything from the will.
 Missouri does not recognize wills that do not fit these requirements unless the will was executed in a different state and is valid under the laws of that state.